 Folks from around the world travel far and wide to experience the natural wonders of Rocky Mountain National Park, but Denverites merely need to hop in the car and drive an hour and a half north to get there.
 Rocky Mountain National Park boasts 415 square miles of pristine mountainous terrain to explore, which is packed with 300 miles of hiking trails, a perfect antidote to Denver’s growing traffic woes.

-Rocky Mountain National Park offers conventional and wilderness camping, fishing, a plethora of wildlife to appreciate, and the Trail Ridge Road, which gives visitors astounding Rocky Mountain views from a 12,000 ft. perspective.
-However, we should note that weather conditions this high tend to get extreme, so the Trail Ridge Road and some of the park’s other offerings aren’t accessible during Colorado’s colder months.
+Rocky Mountain National Park offers conventional and wilderness camping, fishing, and a plethora of wildlife to appreciate.
+Trail Ridge Road, also gives visitors astounding Rocky Mountain views from a 12,000 ft. perspective.
+However, we should note that weather conditions this high tend to get extreme.
+Trail Ridge Road and some of the park’s other offerings aren’t accessible during Colorado’s colder months.

-If Rocky Mountain National Park isn’t enough to sell you on this day trip, the charming mountain town of Estes Park just down the road should do the trick.
-With plenty of whitewater rafting, golfing, and climbing options to explore and delectable restaurants to dine in, Estes Park is the quintessential Colorado mountain town.
+Just down the road from RMNP is the charming mountain town of Estes Park.
+Estes Park is the quintessential Colorado mountain town.
+With plenty of whitewater rafting, golfing, and climbing options to explore and delectable restaurants to dine in,

 Pikes Peak Region

-An hour and a half drive south from Denver offers some stunning natural wonders and a slowed down pace compared to life in Colorado’s largest city.
+An hour and a half drive south of Denver offers some stunning natural wonders.
+There is also a slowed-down pace compared to life in Colorado’s largest city.
 Cave of the Winds is a mountain park home to a massive network of caves to explore through guided tours.
-Some tours are lit by handheld lanterns and others that require visitors to crawl and squeeze their way through narrow openings.
+Some tours are lit by handheld lanterns.
+Other tours require visitors to crawl and squeeze their way through narrow openings.